-Serena’s Review: “Green and Deadly Things”
+Serena’s Review: “Smoke and Summons”

 This post may contain affiliate links for books we recommend.
 Read the full disclosure here.